dojo/docs/util/index.rst

 :ref:`ShrinkSafe <util/shrinksafe/index>`
 -----------------------------------------

-A standalone utility for compressing JavaScript, used by the Dojo Build System as an optional compression step, though can be used on individual files manually.
+:ref:`ShrinkSafe <util/shrinksafe/index>` is a standalone utility for compressing JavaScript, used by the Dojo Build System as an optional compression step, though can be used on individual files manually.

 DOH
 ---